Andrew W.K.

 Andrew Fetterly Wilkes-Krier (born May 9, 1979), known professionally as Andrew W.K., is an American singer, multi-instrumentalist, songwriter, record producer and motivational speaker.
 He is known for his combination of rock, metal and pop music and anthemic songs about partying.
 Raised in Michigan, Wilkes-Krier began his musical career in the mid-1990s.
 He performed in a number of local bands before eventually moving to New York, where he produced his first recordings under the Andrew W.K. moniker.

-After gaining initial attention with the 2000 EP Girls Own Juice, Wilkes-Krier rose to prominence with the release of his debut studio album I Get Wet in November 2001.
-He has since released five more studio albums, The Wolf (2003), Close Calls with Brick Walls (2006), 55 Cadillac (2009), You're Not Alone (2018), and God Is Partying (2021).
+After gaining initial attention with the 2000 EP Girls Own Juice, Wilkes-Krier rose to prominence with the release of his debut studio album I Get Wet in November 2001, which was followed by The Wolf (2003) and Close Calls With Brick Walls (2006).
+Legal troubles preventing Wilkes-Krier from releasing music in the US led up to him making the album 55 Cadillac (2009), which consists of solo improvisational piano pieces.
+He returned to rock music with the albums You're Not Alone (2018) and God Is Partying (2021).
+The instrumental jazz-noir album Temptation to Exist (2026) was surprise released after a five-year hiatus.
 He has also undertaken a number of other musical and non-musical ventures including television and radio work, motivational speaking and writing.